Perlence/docker-multi-build/README.rst

 - ``--tlsverify`` Use TLS and verify the remote.
 - ``--help`` Show this message and exit.

-To use Multi Build in a container start the following command in a folder with ``docker-multi-build.yml``:
+To use Multi Builder in a container start the following command in a folder with ``docker-multi-build.yml``:

 .. code-block:: bash